 PCR lead times will remain an issue for homes.
 With the removal of weekly PCR testing for care home staff and lateral flow testing becoming the standard for care homes, any worker testing positive must isolate while they wait for a confirmatory PCR result.
 The lead times of several days could mean that hundreds of potentially healthy employees are forced into preventative isolation, just as visitor numbers are increasing.

-The Omicron variant is still spreading, so it’s no wonder that nearly all respondents to our survey would opt to replace the existing regime of lateral flow and confirmatory PCR tests with rapid PCR testing at the point of need.
+The Omicron variant is still spreading, so it’s no wonder that nearly all respondents to our survey would opt to replace the existing regime of lateral flow and confirmatory PCR tests with rapid PCR testing at the point of care.

 Want to find out more?